Just My Type

 Loading

 After watching Collingwood council meetings on Rogers again, I felt I should re-post a link to a piece I first wrote several years ago, then again in 2014, then re-wrote in April of this year: Me, myself and I Every time I watched the meetings, I also watched councillors say the same thing: “move by myself.”
 The incorrect use of the reflexive is like nails on a blackboard.
-We don’t expect all of our elected officials to be English majors, or great orators, but we do expect them … click below for more ↓
+We don’t expect all of our elected officials to be English majors, or great orators, but we do expect them to know – and speak – the basics.
+We expect them to speak better than some … click below for more ↓

 A Sense of Pinker’s Style